Project

 Actions #15

-Updated by danialhorton about 13 years ago
+Updated by danialhorton over 13 years ago

 "I just tested this on linux with an nvidia video card.
 There are many corrupt textures with this texture decoder.
 It compiles and runs though."